 You'll be able to see the differences in features, weight, size and the accessories that come with them.
-These two particular concentrators are nice and light, but are still able to deliver plenty of oxygen in higher pulse dose settings.
-If you've narrowed your search down to the these two lightweight, yet powerful little concentrators, read on to make your decision.
+These two particular concentrators are nice and light but are still able to deliver plenty of oxygen in higher pulse dose settings.
+If you've narrowed your search down to these two lightweight, yet powerful little concentrators, read on to make your decision.

 Size and Weight Comparisons

 The G2 is 7.25 pounds, and the EverGo is 8.5 pounds.
 The G2 is a little lighter than the EverGo because the EverGo is accommodating for 1 pulse dose setting higher than the G2.
 With more settings and features usually comes more weight.
 Still, the EverGo isn't much heavier, and they are both nice and light and easy to carry around.

 If you need a pulse dose setting of 6, or one is 0.5 increments, the EverGo would be the one you need between these two.
 If you need less than that, continue reading for the other comparisons.